deepfakes/faceswap/README.md

 We are very troubled by the fact that FaceSwap can be used for unethical and disreputable things.
 However, we support the development of tools and techniques that can be used ethically as well as provide education and experience in AI for anyone who wants to learn it hands-on.
 We will take a zero tolerance approach to anyone using this software for any unethical purposes and will actively discourage any such uses.

 # How To setup and run the project

 FaceSwap is a Python program that will run on multiple Operating Systems including Windows, Linux, and MacOS.

 See [INSTALL.md](INSTALL.md) for full installation instructions.
 You will need a modern GPU with CUDA support for best performance.
 AMD GPUs are partially supported.

 # Overview

 The project has multiple entry points.
 You will have to:

 - Gather photos and/or videos
 - **Extract** faces from your raw photos
 - **Train** a model on the faces extracted from the photos/videos
 - **Convert** your sources with the model

 Check out [USAGE.md](USAGE.md) for more detailed instructions.

 ## Extract

 From your setup folder, run `python faceswap.py extract`.
 This will take photos from `src` folder and extract faces into `extract` folder.

 ## Train

 From your setup folder, run `python faceswap.py train`.
 This will take photos from two folders containing pictures of both faces and train a model that will be saved inside the `models` folder.

 ## Convert

 From your setup folder, run `python faceswap.py convert`.
 This will take photos from `original` folder and apply new faces into `modified` folder.

 ## GUI

 Alternatively, you can run the GUI by running `python faceswap.py gui`

 # General notes:

 - All of the scripts mentioned have `-h`/`--help` options with arguments that they will accept.
 You're smart, you can figure out how this works, right?!

-NB: there is a conversion tool for video.
+NB: There is a conversion tool for video.
 This can be accessed by running `python tools.py effmpeg -h`.
 Alternatively, you can use [ffmpeg](https://www.ffmpeg.org) to convert video into photos, process images, and convert images back to the video.

 **Some tips:**